horeacio/Elastic-Stack-SIEM/README.md

 <h2>Description</h2>

-In this lab, I'll be setting up an Elastic SIEM using the web portal for Elastic Stack and a Kali Linux VM.
-SIEM stands for Security Information and Event Management and it's a solution that collects, analyzes and correlates log data from a wide range of sources that is used to detect and respond to security threats in real-time.
+In this lab, I'll be setting up an Elastic SIEM using Elastic Stack and a Kali Linux VM.
+SIEM stands for Security Information and Event Management and it's a solution that collects, monitors and analyzes log data from a wide range of sources that aren then used to detect and respond to security threats in real-time.
 Elastic Stack is a collection of open-source SIEM tools that provides storage, search, and analysis functions.

 These tools are:
 <ul>